Senior leaders across the UK are asking the same question: “Where should we actually play with AI?”

 “The pathway design reflects how AI leadership actually works in practice.
 You start by understanding where AI creates value.
 Then you build the frameworks to adopt it safely.
 Then you lead the delivery and the organisational change.
 Each sprint produces a tangible output: a strategy document, a governance framework, a transformation roadmap.
 Leaders leave with artefacts they can use immediately.”

 Delivery is live, expert-led, and virtual (via Zoom and Microsoft Teams).
 Each sprint runs over approximately 4–6 weeks with a commitment of a few hours per week plus dedicated workshop sessions.
 Employers can enrol individuals or cohorts, and we offer both open and private delivery options.
+View the full TESS AI Leadership Pathway programme page for delivery details, modules, and how to enrol.

 9. Which Unit Should You Start With?